AegixLinux/website/docs/getting-started/viewing-pdfs.md

 ```

 Tim note:
-There are also some helpful tips you try out right inside zathura by running `Ctrl + F1`.
+There are also some helpful tips you try out right inside zathura by pressing `Ultra + F1`.
-This command invoked by `Ctrl + F1`: `groff -mom /usr/local/share/dwm/barbs.mom -Tpdf | zathura -` takes the barbs ministry of magic file invoked by groff, piped to zathura.
+The command invoked by `Ultra + F1`: `groff -mom /usr/local/share/dwm/barbs.mom -Tpdf | zathura -` takes the barbs ministry of magic file invoked by groff, piped to zathura.
 Some fun functionality is outlined at the top of this document.
 My favorites being `s` to fit text to your window and `Ctrl + r` to invoke "reader mode" which inverts the colors.